-- I used a regular pencil to sketch the two characters.
+I used a regular pencil to sketch the two characters.
 A regular HB pencil is just right for this step.

-- Feel free to correct any pencil mistakes, but without using a rubber.
+Feel free to correct any pencil mistakes, but without using a rubber.

-- Draw a sketch with a round small brush and paint (use a neutral color: a medium grey color)
+Draw a sketch with a round small brush and paint (use a neutral color: a medium grey color)

-- After that I usually begin with a layer of diluted/transparent color to define the areas, the dress, skin, background.
+After that, I usually begin with a layer of diluted/transparent color to define the areas, the dress, skin, background.
 And to basic, assign each area the base color

-- I don’t usually work on an area and finish, I prefer to work a little on each zone, this way I control the atmosphere of the entire painting
+I don’t usually work on an area and finish, I prefer to work a little on each zone, this way I control the atmosphere of the entire painting

-Next, I worked on the elements in this order: skin, hair, dress and clothes.
-After that I retouched them in the same order.
+Next, I worked on the elements in this order: skin, hair, dress, and clothes.
+After that, I retouched them in the same order.

 Using a round, very small brush, (I used nr 000 Milan brush) I create all the small details.

-- I left for the final touches the little air bubbles
+I left for the final touches the little air bubbles

-The Underwater Painting is available
+The Underwater Painting in acrylics is available

-- Size: 70 cm x 50 cm
+Size: 70 cm x 50 cm

-- Materials: acrylics on canvas, stretched on wood frame
+Materials: acrylics on canvas, stretched on wood frame

-- Double coat of varnish for protection with slightly glossy appearance.
+The double coat of varnish for protection with slightly glossy appearance.